 To produce several units one after the other, continue to click on the Training/Creation button.
 This is known as "queuing up" units.
 A number in the upper left-hand corner of the Training/Creation button tells you how many of that unit are currently in the building's production queue.
 You may add different types of units to the queue by clicking on any other Training/Creation buttons you wish.
-The units will be produced in the order you queued them.
+The units will be produced in the order you gueued them.

-OPREPERFORMED PROFESSION OF A Straining/Creation button to

-instantly queue five of that unit.
+TIP: Hold down the Shift key and click on a Training/Creation button to instantly queue five of that unit.